-The operations showed that USAR operations take many forms, and are not always linear from ASR1-4.
-The teams reported that during the first few days, teams were conducting live rescues across many sites.
+The operations showed that USAR operations take many forms and are not always linear from ASR1-4.
+The teams reported that during the first few days they were conducting live rescues across many sites.
 Due to the life-saving operations, many teams conducted ASR3 and ASR 4 before ARS1 and ASR2 for the first 3-5 days.
 This surprised some teams who had trained ASR1-4 as a linear process.
 However, the INSARAG Guidelines clearly state that the ASR levels are not necessarily performed in a linear manner.
 For example, Manual 2B, page 30 states the following:

 "USAR operations are divided into the five levels listed in the table below.
 These levels are defined as sequential activities, but, in reality, teams may receive assignments in any order.
 Especially in large scale operations where LEMA identifies worksites before teams arrive.
 Or when new areas are being opened throughout the response.
-Hence different levels of work are being carried out in different areas of the incident at the same moment...
+Hence different levels of work are being carried out in different areas of the incident at the same moment.,

 The processes in the INSARG Guidelines are applicable to all types of situations that teams may face in the field, from many collapsed building to a few, from many easily saved victims to mostly deeply entombed victims, to high LEMA support to no LEMA support, etc. Also, there may be situations where there is no functioning LEMA and no operations have taken place prior to the arrival of the INSARAG teams, which is the worst-case scenario the teams need to plan for.
 Here, teams may have to start with ASR1 operations to identify hot spots and determine sectors.
 However, the teams could also respond to a country where LEMA is highly active and well organized and has already performed ASR1 and 2 and assigns teams directly to level ASR3 and 4 operations.
 Additionally, teams may face situations that are a mixture of the two extremes, where some teams are working on ASR 3 and 4 and others on ASR1 and 2.
 The challenge is on the coordination cells to collect information on the situation on the ground (from OCHA, LEMA, media, teams in the field, locals etc.) and design a response based on the situation and the strength of the teams; it is incumbent upon classified USAR teams that they utilise the USAR coordination methodology.
-ASR1-4 are tools (different types of assignments) not a procedure, tools to be applied and adapted to different situation.
+ASR1-4 are tools (different types of assignments) not a procedure, tools to be applied and adapted to different situations.
 However, the mission showed that many teams only train simple scenarios that require linear response.

-Identifying Areas of Responsibility (AOR) was done by LEMA.
-Incoming teams received their designated area at the RDC's.
-The UCC made a division of AOR (ASR1) upon their arrival in Hatay.
-This decision was based on the first incoming reports of ASR2 done by two teams.
-The number of reported live victims was too high compared to the available international USAR team resources.
-ASR 2 would have taken too much time and the unanimous decision was made by all TLs present at the first UCC meeting to start with ASR3-4 simultaneously and work with zones (which had been created based on neighbourhood) in the city most and prioritizing the most effected neighbourhoods.
+Incoming teams received their designated area from LEMA at the RDC's or at their point of entry.
+LEMA decided that the UCC should be in Hatay.
+The UCC developed a plan of action based on the initial reports of a ASR2, performed by two teams, which reported that the number of live victims was too high compared to the available international USAR team resources, that a full ASR 2 would have taken too much time.
+The unanimous decision was made by all TLs present at the first UCC meeting to start with ASR3-4 simultaneously and work with zones (which had been created based on neighbourhood) in the city most and prioritizing the most effected neighbourhoods.

-To address the discussion on linearity and flexibility, the following is an account in order of ASR1-4 in Hatay:
+To demonstrate the logic and flexibility of the decisions, and adherence to ASR1-4, the following is a more detailed account of the ASR1-4 in Hatay: